Dre Campbell Farm

 10. BONIDE Liquid Copper Fungicide

-Another product that you can use to treat plants with brown or black spots on leaves is BONIDE Liquid Copper Fungicide.
+Another product that can be used to treat plants with brown or black spots on leaves is BONIDE Liquid Copper Fungicide.

 It’s a copper-based product that you mix with water and then spray on your plants.
-The great thing about it is that it’s safe for use around pets and people.
+It’s safe for use around pets and people.

-BONIDE Liquid Copper Fungicide is available online, and you may also find it at a garden center.
-Just follow the instructions that come on the bottle, and you’ll be good to go.
+BONIDE Liquid Copper Fungicide is available online and at garden centers.
+Just follow the instructions on the bottle.

 Takeaway